 Under the Section 19 of the Flood and Water Management Act 2010, we will respond to every reported flooding incident and make an assessment as to whether to carry out a detailed investigation under the terms of the Act.

-A Section 19 Investigation was carried out following the flooding in May 2018.
+We carried out the following for the flooding in May 2018 and September 2023:

 You can request flood investigation reports by emailing email@example.com.